cornershopcreative-archive/encore/cms/assets/plugins/jquery-collapse-o-matic/readme.txt

 3. Options Page?
 Yes, Options Page!

 == Changelog ==

+= 1.7.4 =
+* fixed issue with external triggers for nested elements
+* changed links to https
+* fully tested with WordPress 4.7.3

 = 1.7.3 =
 * added effect and duration attributes and data-attributes